 The journey to Bali-wood

-I don't care what anyone says, the only weather in formed a posse to go out to Kujer and see Bali's village.
+After breakfast we trundled over to shezhad's and I don't care what anyone says, the only weather in formed a posse to go out to Kujer and see Bali's village.
 The program for the day was simple – go visit Bali’s village, see the library and some bufalos.
 Now to start with, my initial concept of Bali’s Village was perhaps some thing on the order of the little enclaves we saw out in the fields on the way to Islamabad – small, tight, little communities.
 First, the village was no where near at simple as this.
 Second, neither was the agenda.

 We started the itinerary with the drive out to Kujer, through Farooqabad, just to the north of Lahore.
 The drive was about an hour and though became more rural, there was never a stretch that was not quite heavily populated.
 We passed a rice processing plant and huge overloaded wagons that must have been rice being towed by little tractors.
 Then we went through an industrial area with oil tank farms and power plants puffing yellow smoke and polyester spinners, and all kinds of other places as well.
 Outside the tank farms were huge concentrations of tanker trucks, all seemingly waiting to be loaded or unloaded.